-The feast of the Holy Name of Jesus and is a Double of the Second Class and its liturgical colour is white.
+The feast of the Holy Name of Jesus is a Double of the Second Class and its liturgical colour is white.
 The feast was granted to the Franciscan Order in 1530 to be kept on 14th January.
 In 1721 the feast was extended to the Universal Calendar to be kept on the second Sunday after the Epiphany.
 Following the 1911-13 reform this feast takes the place of the second 'vacant' Sunday after the Nativity or, when no Sunday falls between the Circumcision and the Epiphany, it is kept on January 2nd.
 In the Sarum Rite the feast was kept on August 7th and that date still appears in the Calendar of the Book of Common Prayer.

-At Vespers yesterday afternoon the, proper, antiphons Omnis qui invocaverit etc were sung with Psalms 109, 110, 111, 112 and 115.
+At Vespers yesterday afternoon the, proper, antiphons Omnis qui invocaverit etc were sung, doubled, with Psalms 109, 110, 111, 112 and 115.
 The Office hymn was Jesu, dulcis memoria.
 No commemorations were sung.
 At Compline Te lucis was sung with the Doxology and melody of the Incarnation and the Dominical preces were omitted.

 At the Hours the antiphons from Lauds are sung in the usual order with the festal psalms.
 The Doxologies of the hymns at the Little Hours are changed in honour of the Incarnation, Jesu, tibi sit gloria etc. At Prime (Pss.
 53, 118i & 118ii) the short lesson is proper, Omne quodcumque.